moka-rs/moka/README.md

 ## Moka in Production

-Moka is powering production services as well as embedded devices like home routers.
+Moka is powering production services as well as embedded Linux devices like home routers.
 Here are some highlights:

 - [crates.io](https://crates.io/): The official crate registry has been using Moka in its API service to reduce the loads on PostgreSQL.
 Moka is maintaining [cache hit rates of ~85%][gh-discussions-51] for the high-traffic download endpoint.
   (Moka used: Nov 2021 &mdash; present)
-- [aliyundrive-webdav][aliyundrive-webdav-git]: This WebDAV gateway for a cloud drive may have been deployed in hundreds of home WiFi routers, including inexpensive models with 32-bit MIPS or ARMv5TE-based SoCs.
+- [aliyundrive-webdav][aliyundrive-webdav-git]: This WebDAV gateway for a cloud drive may have been deployed in hundreds of home Wi-Fi routers, including inexpensive models with 32-bit MIPS or ARMv5TE-based SoCs.
 Moka is used to cache the metadata of remote files.
 (Moka used: Aug 2021 &mdash; present)